 Next, we do an analysis similar to the proof of Proposition \ref{proposition:spectral_radius}, which was given in Appendix \ref{appendix:proposition:spectral_radius}.

 \textbf{Step 1: Setting up the proof.} We skip repeating the explanations for this step, as they are exactly the same as step 1 in Appendix \ref{appendix:proposition:spectral_radius}.

 \textbf{Step 2: Simplifying the conditions.} Recall that we have to ensure (i) $0 < \phi_{11}^{(k)} \le 1$ and (ii) $0 < \phi_{22}^{(k)} \le 1$.
-For $\phi_{11}^{(k)}$ as defined in Eq.~\eqref{eqn:phi_psi_new}, we have
+For $\phi_{11}^{(k)}$ as defined in Eq.~\ref{eqn:phi_psi_new}, we have

-We then put the following constraint on $\alpha^{(k)}$ to get a tighter lower bound for Eq.~\eqref{eqn:phi_11_le_1_new}.
+We then put the following constraint on $\alpha^{(k)}$ to get a tighter lower bound for Eq.~\ref{eqn:phi_11_le_1_new}.
 We have

 where $\Gamma_1^{(k)} > 0$ is a scalar.
-In order to avoid a positive lower-bound on the step size $\alpha^{(k)}$, we find the conditions under which the right-hand side of the above inequality is negative.
+In order to avoid a positive lower-bound on the learning rate $\alpha^{(k)}$, we find the conditions under which the right-hand side of the above inequality is negative.
 We have

-Next, in order to simplify $\phi_{11}^{(k)}$ further, we add another constraint using Eq.~\eqref{eqn:phi_11_le_1_new} to parameterize the lower bound in Eq.~\eqref{eqn:phi_11_le_1_new}.
+Next, in order to simplify $\phi_{11}^{(k)}$ further, we add another constraint using Eq.~\ref{eqn:phi_11_le_1_new} to parameterize the lower bound in Eq.~\ref{eqn:phi_11_le_1_new}.
 We have

-in which $\Gamma_2^{(k)} > 1$ makes sure that the constraint in Eq.~\eqref{eqn:phi_11_le_1_new} is satisfied.
+in which $\Gamma_2^{(k)} > 1$ makes sure that the constraint in Eq.~\ref{eqn:phi_11_le_1_new} is satisfied.
 Hence, we can update the entries of matrices $\mathbf{\Phi}^{(k)}$ and $\mathbf{\Psi}^{(k)}$ as

-Note that matrix $\mathbf{\Phi}^{(k)}$ and vector $\mathbf{\Psi}^{(k)}$ in Eq.~\eqref{eqn:recursive_ineqs} were used as upper bounds, therefore we can always replace their values with new upper bounds for them.
+Note that matrix $\mathbf{\Phi}^{(k)}$ and vector $\mathbf{\Psi}^{(k)}$ in Eq.~\ref{eqn:recursive_ineqs} were used as upper bounds, therefore we can always replace their values with new upper bounds for them.
 Consequently, with this new value for $\phi_{11}^{(k)}$, we continue as

 Finally, we check the next condition $0 < \phi_{22}^{(k)} \le 1$.
 Noting that we have $\frac{3 + \tilde{\rho}^{(k)}}4 < 1$, we can enforce $\phi_{22}^{(k)} \le 1$ by setting $\phi_{22}^{(k)} \le \frac{3 + \tilde{\rho}^{(k)}}4$.
 We have